Family: Berberidaceae – Barberry Family

 Habitat in Arches National Park: desert shrub and pinyon-juniper communities

-Location seen: Fiery Furnace, outside Arches National Park in Negro Bill Canyon, outside Arches National Park on Portal trail
+Location seen: Fiery Furnace, outside Arches National Park in Grandstaff Canyon, outside Arches National Park on Portal Trail

 Other: The genus name, “Mahonia”, honors Benard McMahon (1755-1816), an American horticulturist.
 The species name, “fremontii”, honors explorer John Charles Fremont (1813-1890).